Miwafi/MemoAI/README.md

 # MemoAI　English

 ## Introduction
 MemoAI is a feature-rich software designed to provide users with a convenient interactive experience.
-This library integrates a series of practical functions for creating applications with capabilities such as Q&A and sample modification, helping users process information more efficiently and obtain intelligent responses.
+This library integrates a series of practical functions for creating applications with capabilities such as Q&A and sample modification,and it can do math calculate.
+Helping users process information more efficiently and obtain intelligent responses.
 This will be an extremely **simple** software.
 We hope you enjoy using it.

 ## Usage Recommendations